 In May 2009 a report ‘Urgent Care in General Practice’ commissioned by the Department of Health and with the widespread backing of the profession was sent to all practices, PCTs and SHAs in England (for full report click HERE).

-We are now looking at further support for practices to translate what they need to do, highlighted in the report, into how to make it happen (developing a web based tool).
-We are now working with over 300 practices across the Country who submit a week of practice data into our web based tool providing us with information about calls, appointments as well as questions about how they work in the practice.
-We put this alongside other information, including patient experience from the latest General Practice Patient Survey.
+We have spent the last 9 years developing support for practices so that they can translate our findings into a clearer understanding of how they currently work, how this compares to others and potential opportunities to improve care.
+Central to our approach has been developing a web based tool that allows practices across the Country to submit a week of practice data providing us with information about calls, appointments as well as questions about how they work in the practice.
+We put this alongside other information, including patient experience from the latest General Practice Patient Survey and the relative deprivation of the practice population.
 We also have developed a ‘reception quiz’ that looks at variation in response to potentially urgent calls across the reception team.
 We then prepare a report that analyses the practice’s performance on access and urgent care, how this compares to others across the Country and offers some practical suggestions for making improvements.

 For an independent view of our developing work with practices on access and urgent care CLICK HERE for the article in the HSJ on 24th November 2011 ‘Improving Urgent Care: The beast of many heads – the continuing assault from spiralling admissions is just one of the myriad pressures that have created a monstrous challenge for urgent care services to defeat, writes Catherine Blackledge